jmininger/svmkit-yellowstone-grpc-demo/README.md

 | validator:instanceArch     | The AWS instance architecture type to use for the AMI lookup.     | x86_64
 | yellowstone:grpc-port      | The port to run the yellowstone gRPC server on                    | 10000

+Should you wish to change the config values from the defaults, you can do so like this:
 ```bash
 % pulumi config set vixen:docker-payload vixen-server/vixen-server.tar.gz
 % pulumi config set vixen:vixen-toml vixen-server/vixen.example.toml